wp-plugins/antispam-bee/readme.txt

 * Clean up after uninstall the plugin
 * Anonymous and independent

+= What's New in Antispam Bee 0.9 =
+* Mark as spam only comments or only pings

 = What's New in Antispam Bee 0.8 =
 * Optical adjustments of the settings page
 * Translation for Simplified Chinese, Spanish and Catalan